thebodster/clients-oriented-ftp/readme.txt

-ProjectSend (previously cFTP) is a free, clients-oriented, private file sharing web application.
+﻿ProjectSend (previously cFTP) is a free, clients-oriented, private file sharing web application.
 Clients are created and assigned a username and a password.
 Then you can upload as much files as you want under each account, and optionally add